kimtth/awesome-azure-openai-llm/README.md

 1. [Many-Shot In-Context Learning](https://arxiv.org/abs/2404.11018): Transitioning from few-shot to many-shot In-Context Learning (ICL) can lead to significant performance gains across a wide variety of generative and discriminative tasks [17 Apr 2024]

+1. [Skeleton Of Thought](https://arxiv.org/abs/2307.15337): Skeleton-of-Thought (SoT) reduces generation latency by first creating an answer's skeleton, then filling each skeleton point in parallel via API calls or batched decoding.
+[28 Jul 2023]

+1. [NLEP (Natural Language Embedded Programs) for Hybrid Language Symbolic Reasoning](https://arxiv.org/abs/2309.10814): Use code as a scaffold for reasoning.
+NLEP achieves over 90% accuracy when prompting GPT-4.
+[19 Sep 2023]

   - <details>

     <summary>Expand</summary>